nektos/act/README.md

 ```

 # Events
-Every [Github event](https://developer.github.com/v3/activity/events/types) is accompanied with a payload.
-You can provide these events in JSON format with the `--eventpath` to simulate specific Github events kicking off an action.
+Every [GitHub event](https://developer.github.com/v3/activity/events/types) is accompanied with a payload.
+You can provide these events in JSON format with the `--eventpath` to simulate specific GitHub events kicking off an action.
 For example:

 ``` pull-request.json
 {